Roboy/VidorNina-ESP32/README.md

 ```

 ## HOW TO COMPILE
 !!!
-UPDATE ... when compiling the project quartus already generates and copies the *.tff file to software/vidorSAM ... (java programm still has to be executed to get app.h)
+UPDATE ... when compiling the project quartus already generates and copies the *.tff + app.h file to software/vidorSAM
-### Gen FPGA *.ttf File
+### Gen FPGA *.ttf File (obsolet)
 Open the Quartus Project
 ![Open the Quartus project ](doc/open_project.png)